 If for any reason you must leave the country really fast, leave all the documents signed, and also leave a PODER NOTARIAL to whoever might be doing the paperwork for you.
 It’s not a big deal, they have no reason to deny you the suspension of the permit if you have a valid reason, medical or family matters, etc. Just make sure you say this person has the freedom to do all paperwork related to this process AND LATER ON, the suspension lifted, and/or driving the car out of the country, just in case you don’t make it back on time.
 Better safe than sorry!

 Another important piece of information regarding the Vehicle Import Permit is that the law has recently changed in Peru.
 Back in the day if you went 1 day over your CIT your car would definitely be impounded.
 Not any more.
 Now you can go over up to one month calendar paying a fee per day when you leave(NOT MORE THAN 1 MONTH).
-The only issue you must have in consideration is that, if you get pulled over by a cop and your permit is expired, they will try to make a big deal out of it.
-To avoid this problem make sure to get the email of the official who gives you your permit back, inform him/she of the delay you will have and they will e-mail you a document you can print and show the police(I will update this info if we end up having to do this).
+The only issue you must have in consideration is that, if you get pulled over by a cop and your permit is expired, they will try to make a big deal out of it, and you will have to explain them abou the new law.
 Click HERE for the legal details on this new law and read TÍTULO IV -SANCIONES APLICABLES

 We end up having lunch around the corner from the SUNAT and had the best experience eating at a little stand two blocks away towards the big circle.
 If you haven’t tried a Ceviche de Conchas Negras, you must go to this corner and look for Carlos, his ceviche is the best!
 Order a ceviche mixto, fish and conchas negras, it’s only 15 soles, you won’t regret.
 If you don’t know yet, conchas negras grow in the mangroves in Tumbes, on the border with Ecuador, the mud in the mangroves is what gives them the black color.
 Carlos also sells chicha morada(purple corn drink), chicha de jora(fermented corn drink) and cold beers.
 That meal made the whole trip to El Callao worth it!
 Here’s a little taste of it.